Coverings of Configurations, Prime Configurations, and Orbiconfigurations: Definition of an Orbiconfiguration

-Here $a(i),b(i)$ refer to the inverse of the relative "weight" of the point or line.
-So for instance, if a first point has an associated value of $2$ and a second point has an associated value of $1$, this would mean the first point has half the weight of the second.
+Here $a(i),b(i)$ refer to the inverse of the "weight" of the point or line.
+So for instance, if a point has an associated value of $2$ this would mean the point has weight $\frac{1}{2}$.

-The value $c(i,j)$ refers to the multiplicity of a point $p_{i}$ on the line $l_{j}$. $d(j)$ refers to the multiplicity of a line.
+The value $c(i,j)$ refers to the \textit{multiplicity of a point $p_{i}$ on the line $l_{j}$}. $d(j)$ refers to the \textit{multiplicity of a line}.

 Note that $c(i,j)=0$ if the point $p_{i}$ is not on the line $l_{j}$.